cameronmoulder/scripts/README.md

+Welcome to my repo!

+The files here are meant to be used as building blocks for actual solutions.

-If you need assistance please reach me at cameron@mouldertech.com
+If any issues or queries please feel free to reach me at cameronmoulder@gmail.com